Texas gunman had happy childhood in Pakistan but struggled in U.S.

 "When he was in Islamabad, he had a great life.
 His mom was an American who taught art at the school, he was in plays, popular with girls," said one of Soofi's best friends at school.

-"His nickname was Goofy" because of his sense of humor, said the man, who declined to be identified to preserve his privacy.
+"His nickname was Goofy" because of his sense of humour, said the man, who declined to be identified to preserve his privacy.

 Another classmate said Soofi played the lead in the school's production of the play "Bye Bye Birdie".